 Elements Changing or Flickering

-Why it happens: Temporal consistency limitations, complex or ambiguous elements, and conflicting descriptions can all lead to elements changing appearance throughout the video.
+Why it happens: Temporal consistency limitations, complex scenes, and ambiguous descriptions can cause visual elements to change or flicker throughout the video.

 How to fix it:

-2. Simplify complex elements by reducing the number of detailed elements that must remain consistent.
+Simplify visual complexity, reducing the number of detailed elements that must stay identical.

 Style Inconsistency